U.S. to name Iran area of "money laundering concern"

 The move will prohibit UK credit and financial institutions from entering into transactions or business relationships with banks incorporated in Iran and their branches and subsidiaries.

-Firms with existing transactions and business relationships with Iranian banks can apply for a licence to do business, but these only cover humanitarian activities, personal remittances and provision of some insurance and reinsurance.
+Firms with existing transactions and business relationships with Iranian banks can apply for a license to do business, but these only cover humanitarian activities, personal remittances and provision of some insurance and reinsurance.

 RELUCTANCE TO DISRUPT OIL MARKETS